azr/cmd/recycler/README.md

 [![GoDoc](https://godoc.org/github.com/azr/generators/recycler?status.png)](https://godoc.org/github.com/azr/generators/recycler)

-You can generate multiple type of recycler, they all have the same signature :
+You can generate multiple type of recycler, they will have different names, but have the same signature :

 * To generate pool backed recycler:
 ```